[wpml_language_selector_widget]

 • Lapatinib: TKI targeting the HER2 receptor, with anecdotal effectiveness prompting further trials5

-EGFR-targeted therapies are generally more tolerable than cytotoxic agents but come with side effects such as cutaneous adverse events and diarrhea.
+EGFR-targeted therapies are generally more tolerable than cytotoxic agents, but often come with side effects, such as cutaneous adverse events and diarrhea.
 Resistance to EGFR inhibitors is a known issue, with combination therapies being explored to combat this.1

 Systemic Immunotherapy